Azure/azure-devtestlab/Artifacts/windows-ConfigurationManagerCurrentBranch(EVAL)/README.md

 ###Installation Steps
 If Server is not Domain-Joined:
-- Add the Artifact "Create new Domain"
+- Add the Artifact "Create new Domain" before installing the ConfigMgr Artifact.

 Sub-Tasks of the Artifact:
 ```